 Buying a Stucco Home

 If you are buying a stucco home, be sure to hire a qualified home inspector.
 We see inexperienced home inspectors fail to properly identify stucco cracks time and time again.
-For anyone in the Tampa Bay Area, we can serve you.
+Call Waypoint Property Inspection to inspect your home in Tampa, St. Petersburg, Lakeland, Orlando, Palm Beach, Ft.
+Lauderdale, and surrounding areas.

 The Bottom Line